 - Great resource for info on Nicaragua

-- US Government websites (non-US residents please check with your local agencies to verify policies for registering before leaving your country)
+- US Government websites (non-US residents please check with your local agencies to verify policies for registering before leaving your country) You will need a passport to travel outside of your home country, and to enter Nicaragua.
+Be sure to plan ahead, as they can take up to 8 weeks to process.
+In most occasions, expedited services are available.

 - Connect with other Expatriates